dannguyen/journalism-syllabi/README.md

 <a href="http://www.compjournalism.com/?p=6">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The aim of the course is to familiarise students with current areas of research and development within computer science that have a direct relevance to the field of journalism, so that they are capable of participating in the design of future public information systems.
-The course is built around a ...</em></p>
+        The aim of the course is to familiarise students with current areas of research and development within computer science that have a direct relevance to the field of journalism, so that they are capable of participating in the design of future public information systems.
+The course is built around a
+        </small></p>

         <p>Instructors: Jonathan Stray</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>